chrsw/buttonblink/README.md

 - Install OpenOCD https://openocd.org/pages/getting-openocd.html
   - Get xpack version
   - Add executable to Windows path

+This should build on Linux or macOS but the installation and tool instructions will vary.

 ## Building
 Once all the tools are set up, compile all source files on the command prompt